 Combating Opioid Overdose Through Community-Level Intervention

-- Support and promote the partnership of law enforcement and public health agencies, whose collaboration is critical to reducing overdose and other harms of opioid-involved (mis)use
+- Efforts that support and promote the partnership of law enforcement and public health agencies

 - Have expert knowledge and extensive experience in conducting research and analysis

-- Have expert knowledge and experience developing or enhancing new or ongoing programs that aim to reduce opioid overdose through strategic, evidence-based approaches
+- Have expert knowledge and experience developing or enhancing new or ongoing programs that aim to reduce opioid overdose through strategic, evidence-based and promising approaches

 - Must partner with a regional High Intensity Drug Trafficking Areas (HIDTA) program, and applications must include a letter of support/commitment from the participating HIDTA and signed by the sponsoring HIDTA Director.